 “I may be dancing to Katy Perry here but I’d like you to know that when I get home I’ll be digging out the old Bowie b-sides and Fugazi demos.”

 They have a notion that happy pop music is easy to churn out.
 Not so.
-Pop songwriters such as Cathy Dennis, Guy Chambers and Brian Higgins are paid a lot of money to come up with the hits.
+Pop songwriters are paid a lot of money to come up with the hits.
 It’s a craft.
-Downbeat songs are much MUCH easy to write; whereas it’s in fact very difficult to write something happy that doesn’t sound twee.
+Downbeat songs are much much easier to write; whereas it’s in fact very difficult to write something happy that doesn’t sound twee.

 But to me, that’s what music is – it’s the way it makes you feel.
 It’s about forgetting your troubles, singing at the top of your voice, dancing (even though I can’t) and becoming immersed in great melodies.